 To apply for a business credit card, you have to own a business or be an employee authorized to apply for the card.

 Qualification requirements for business credit cards vary by issuer.
-For example, according to an American Express spokesperson, business owners, as well as up to 99 of their employees, can be eligible for an American Express Business Card account as long as they are authorized by the company to make financial decisions on its behalf.
+For example, according to an American Express spokesperson, business owners—as well as up to 99 of their employees—can be eligible for an American Express Business Card account.
+Potential cardholders must be authorized by the company they work for to make financial decisions on its behalf.

-To apply for a Wells Fargo business credit card, your business must be established for at least six months to apply, a Wells Fargo spokesperson said in an email to The Balance.
+To apply for a Wells Fargo business credit card, your business must be established for at least six months, a Wells Fargo spokesperson said in an email to The Balance.

 “Wells Fargo will verify the business exists and is in active status as part of its due diligence, using public record websites so the customer does not have to provide proof,” the spokesperson said.